Heigke/Bytemeditation/README.md

 # Instructions
-Step 1.
-Create pinecone account for vector database where memories will be stored. https://www.pinecone.io/ Step 2.
-Add pinecone api key and environment found when account created to python script, PINECONE_API_KEY and PINECONE_ENVIRONMENT.
+1. Create pinecone account for vector database where memories will be stored. https://www.pinecone.io/
+2. Add pinecone api key and environment found when account created to python script, PINECONE_API_KEY and PINECONE_ENVIRONMENT.
-Step 3.
-Install libraries, easiest is to just run script and see what is missing.
-Transformers, paho-mqtt, etc Step 4.
-Launch and beware of the execution of binary files -> run in VM.
+3. Install libraries, easiest is to just run script and see what is missing.
+Transformers, paho-mqtt, etc
+4. Launch and beware of the execution of binary files -> run in VM.